travis-ci/docs-travis-ci-com/docs/user/travis-pro.md

   Mac, you can run `base64 id_mustache_power | pbcopy` to copy the encoded version of the key to the clipboard
 * Add a new key to your main repositories .travis.yml file: `source_key: `.
-The value of the key should be the encoded version of the SSH key.
+The value of the key should be the encoded version of the SSH key in double quotes and on a single line

 Travis will automatically prefer the key specified in your .travis.yml over the deploy key for a repository, so all repositories you're pulling in for the build